exercism/javascript/reference/keywords/export.md

 # `export`

-The `export` keyword is used to define which elements in the current file will be importable into other files using the [`import`][keyword-import] keyword.
+The `export` keyword specifies which elements in the current file will be importable into other files using the [`import`][keyword-import] keyword.

 There are two types of exports, the `default` export and named exports.